DanSM-5/mpv-gif-generator/README.md

 **Note:** Rendering of gifs with subtitles is a bit limited as only non-bitmap ones are currently supported and the generation can take quite long when the file is in a network share or similar.

+### Segments download

+For videos played with `yt-dlp` it is required to download the segment of the video first which may take a bit of time.
+Be patient while the video downloads.
+You'll see a notification when gif processing starts.

 ## Output
 By default the output directory is `~/mpv-gifs`.
 This setting can be changed in the config with the key `outputDirectory`.
 The output file name is in the format `<VIDEO NAME>_000.gif`.
 Full path `~/mpv-gifs/<VIDEO NAME_000.gif>`.